Gimme The 2 Second Version

 Also, just off the bat, another thing I like about Elementor 2.0 is that they’ve addressed nagging issues (not really bugs as such) including the relatively common occurrence of selecting the wrong element within a section.
 ‘Right-click’ has become your friend in the latest version of Elementor.

 It’s easy to learn and use.
-I’ve been able to get help from colleagues at work that has limited experience with web development and they’ve jumped in the deep end with this page builder.
+I’ve been able to get help from colleagues at work that has limited experience with web development and they’ve jumped into the deep end with this page builder.

 It’s VERY Simple To Get Going

-With the latest update Elementor has become a lot easier to use; you can consider it intuitive.
+With the latest update, Elementor has become a lot easier to use; you can consider it intuitive.